-Humanity has settled the stars.
-Earth has almost recovered from the Free Navy’s genocidal assault.
+Earth has almost recovered from the Free Navy’s genocidal attack.
 The Alliance have nearly rebuilt their depleted navies.
-The Belters’ Transport Union controls traffic to all the colonies beyond the Gates.
-Except one.
-And the Gate to Laconia is about to re-open.
+The Belters’ Transport Union controls traffic to all the colonies beyond the Gates …except one.
+Now the Gate to Laconia is about to re-open.
 Mars’s wayward children are ready to return, and they have their own vision for the future of humanity…